delarooster/documentation/20210118-security_suggestions.md

    * Keep track of your passwords with one master password (that is plenty long and only YOU know!)
    * Have built-in generators that will easily create difficult passwords for computers to hack
 4. Enable 2 Factor Authentication
-   * Enable 2 factor authentication whenever available
    * Requires authentication with a physical device that is specific to you
    * Some password managers offer solutions to make this easier
+   * Enable 2 factor authentication whenever available
 5. Use a secure cloud storage provider, like pCloud, NordLocker, etc (there are other options available)
-6. Secure all your images, documents, music, etc on a home computer
+   * Cloud options, while handy, always come with caveats: the "cloud" is _always_ just "someone else's computer"
+   * There has to be a physical device _somewhere_: where would *you* like that information to reside?

 ## Advanced
 1. Use a VPN
-   * Use on each device (computers, cell phones, Xbox)
+   * Use on each device (computers, cell phones, Xbox, etc)
-      - can use on home router to protect ALL devices on home network
+      - can use on home router to blanket protect ALL devices connected to home network
    * Protect your IP address from being tracked by sites
    * Encrypt your data
    * Shield your web activity from your ISP (Internet Service Provider)